qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/install.md

 If you mix PyQt and PySide, it will cause the program to crash.
 Please check whether the installed component libraries correspond to the PyQt/PySide you are using if you encounter this issue.

-The latest version of PySide6/PyQt6 may cause abnormalities.
-Currently, the recommended versions are PySide6 6.4.2 or 6.6.2.
 :::

 ## Run examples